Water News

 Mapping Mayhem: How to solve a Yellowstone puzzle with unknown pieces

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Hayley Woodrich, Research Experiences for Undergraduates student, and Natali Kraugh, graduate student, both at Montana State University.
 Photograph of the west side of Mount Everts taken from Sepulcher Mountain.
-The linear features seen …
+The linear features …

 Read moreMapping Mayhem: How to solve a Yellowstone puzzle with unknown pieces